articblush/nvim/README.md

 ## Installation

-U can use packer or vim-plug or something what u want.
+You can use packer or vim-plug or something what u want.

 ### Packer

-Put this in ur packer config:
+Put this in your packer config:

 ```lua
 use {'articblush/articblush.nvim', as = 'articblush'}